opensearch-project/documentation-website/_security/authentication-backends/openid-connect.md

 ### Additional Parameters

-Some identity providers (IdP) may require custom parameters for the authentication process.
-The opensearch_dashboards.yml configuration file can be enhanced to include custom parameters under the opensearch_security.openid.additional_parameters namespace.
-These additional parameters are included in the GET request sent to the identity provider.
-This feature allows for greater flexibility and customization when communicating with various IdPs.
+Some identity providers require custom parameters to complete the authentication process.
+You can add custom parameters `opensearch_dashboards.yml` configuration file  under the `opensearch_security.openid.additional_parameters` namespace.
+You can find these additional parameters by making a GET request to your identity provider.
+This feature allows for greater flexibility and customization when communicating with various identity providers.

 You can add any number of custom parameters.
 For example: